 In simple terms paraplegia means below waist level paralysis.
 In life terms every thing is different.

 I handled a case for a young soldier, who I will call John.
-He was off for the weekend, and got a lift in the back of a friend’s car.
+He was off for the weekend and got a lift in the back of a friend’s car.
 The driver had to take evasive action to avoid another car changing lanes.
-The car rolled over several times, and John, who was not wearing a seat belt was thrown out of the back window.
-The spinal cord was damaged which left him paralysed below the waist.
-Continue reading “Paraplegia-spinal injury”
+The car rolled over several times and John, who was not wearing a seat belt, was thrown out of the back window.
+His spinal cord was damaged which left him paralysed below the waist.
+Continue reading “Paraplegia-spinal injury compensation”

 Contributory negligence can reduce compensation significantly when the injury is serious

 I have pointed to the effect of a finding of contributory negligence elsewhere.
-The effect is greatest in the most severe injury cases, because the needs of the injured person are so great, and therefore expensive.
-If you are found to have contributed a percentage is fixed to identify your share of the blame for the accident, and that same percentage is shaved off the value of your compensation.
+The effect is felt most in severe injury cases, because the needs of the injured person are so great and therefore expensive.
+If you are found to have contributed, a percentage is fixed to identify your share of the blame for the accident and that same percentage is shaved off the value of your compensation.
 A clear example of this effect was a motorcyclist who suffered a high level spinal injury which left him almost completely paralysed.
-Continue reading “Spinal injury”
+Continue reading “Spinal injury Compensation”